 Premier League Power Rankings: Tottenham's Heung-Min Son top

-Son top, ahead of West Ham's Robert Snodgrass and Liverpool's Mohamed Salah
+Son top, ahead of West Ham's Felipe Anderson and Everton's Lucas Digne

 The Power Rankings methodology reflects a player's performance by awarding points for 34 different stats.